How To Change date Of Birth in NADRA CNIC

-Note: If your date of Birth on CNIC or on any educational degrees is wrong then contact us or leave a comment for help.
+Note: If your date of Birth on CNIC or any educational degrees is wrong then contact us or leave a comment for help.

 While filing suit to correct date of birth in NADRA CNIC you must have the following documents in your possession.